zhumingcheng697/BackstopJS-Test/README.md

 # BackstopJS-Test

-**A Script that Parses YAML Config Files and Automates [BackstopJS](https://github.com/garris/BackstopJS) Tests in Chrome or Firefox Environments.**
+**A Script that Parses YAML Config Files and Automates [BackstopJS](https://github.com/garris/BackstopJS) Tests in Chrome or Firefox Environment.**

 ## Features